guoliqiang/coding/algorithm/carrercup/18_readme.txt

 Deadlock Conditions
-1. Mutual Exclusion: Only one process can use a resource at a given time.
+1.   (资源独占)Mutual Exclusion: Only one process can use a resource at a given time.
-2. Hold and Wait: Processes already holding a resource can request new ones.
+2.   (请求保持)Hold and Wait: Processes already holding a resource can request new ones.
-3. No Preemption: One process cannot forcibly remove another process’ resource.
+3.   (不可剥夺)No Preemption: One process cannot forcibly remove another process’ resource.
-4. Circular Wait: Two or more processes form a circular chain where each process is wait- ing on another resource in the chain.
+4.   (循环等待)Circular Wait: Two or more processes form a circular chain where each process is wait- ing on another resource in the chain.

 Deadlock Prevention